 - LOW SYSTEM FLOW OR PRESSURE will equate to lower product quality (higher PPM).
-Newport systems, which have a higher feed to output pressure ratio (See nominal pressures under Flow Test, page 65), as well as a higher feed flow/membrane area ratio, often produce water in the 150-300 PPM range. - DAMAGE TO THE MEMBRANE by chlorine contamination.
+Newport systems, which have a higher feed to output pressure ratio (See nominal pressures under Flow Test), as well as a higher feed flow/membrane area ratio, will produce water in the 150-300 PPM range. - DAMAGE TO THE MEMBRANE by chlorine contamination.
 Flushing the system with chlorinated water will irreparably damage the membrane.
 Charcoal filters are used to absorb any chlorine which might be present in flush water.
 They must be of proper specification to be suitable.
-See page 63.
 There is no test for chlorine damage except the process of elimination of other causes. - DIRTY OR SCALED membranes.
 A dirty (foreign material), scaled (mineral deposits), or contaminated (bacterial growth) membrane can result in poor water quality and abnormal operating pressures.
 If operating pressures are above normal, then cleaning is indicated.
 If the system pressures are within operating normal range, cleaning may have little result.
 Avoid cleaning as a diagnostic tool.
-Low water quality after storage with propylene glycol can usually be remedied by extended flushing or an SC-2 cleaning.
-(See pages 52-53.) - MECHANICAL LEAKAGE within the membrane pressure vessel.
+Low water quality after storage with propylene glycol can usually be remedied by extended flushing or an SC-2 cleaning. - MECHANICAL LEAKAGE within the membrane pressure vessel.
 This is an unlikely but possible cause of poor water quality.
 A pinched or damaged O-ring within the pressure vessel, a scratch on the product tube on the membrane, a scratch within one of the end caps, or a seal fouled by contamination could allow sea water into the product water.

-If system flow (product plus brine) is within specifications (see page 61), the membrane is clean, the product flows are consistent with the system flow and the water quality is still not acceptable, then replacement of the membrane is indicated.
+If system flow (product plus brine) is 2.7 GPM or above, the membrane is clean, the product flows are consistent with the system flow and the water quality is still not acceptable, then replacement of the membrane is indicated.